As with any relationships, the refugees you support may experience a separation or divorce. Here we provide you with approaches to this challenge.

 - Explain that a divorce or separation does not have an impact on the refugee status of any family member.

 - Explain that both parties will be provided with appropriate accommodation to live apart, neither will become homeless.
+However, it’s possible the person who will be leaving the property may need to make a homelessness application with the Council, and this could mean living in temporary accommodation until long-term accommodation is found.

-- Explain that as a Community Sponsorship Group, you have built your support around a family unit in a specific size house and a separation may have an impact on the support offered, which will be discussed as the situation develops.
+- Explain that as a Community Sponsorship group, you have built your support around a family unit in a specific size house and a separation may have an impact on the support offered, which will be discussed as the situation develops.

 - Reassure them that although the situation will be different, neither of them will be left without support.